inertiajs-revamped/inertia/CONTRIBUTING.md

 Follow the setup instructions at [Make changes to the code or docs](#make-changes-to-the-code-or-docs).

-At the workspace `root` run the following command:
+At the workspace `root`, run the following command:

 ```bash
 pnpm run dev:docs
 ```

-> Alternatively, if you only want to make changes to markdown files, you can [edit the pages](https://github.com/inertiajs-revamped/inertia/tree/main/docs/src) directly on Github.
+> Alternatively, if you only want to make changes to markdown files, you can [edit the pages](https://github.com/inertiajs-revamped/inertia/tree/main/docs/src) directly on GitHub.

 Continue reading [Submit a Pull Request](#submit-a-pull-request).